Professional Training for Therapists

 We shouldn't tell clients what to do.
 Or should we?
 We should help them take time to explore their options, and the consequences of their decisions.
 Or shouldn't we?
 Those are big issues in all therapy.

 But in couples therapy it's a lot hotter than in individual therapy.
-It’s hotter because the person who is being hurt by that indecision is sitting right in front of you.
-In individual therapy a person could take years deciding whether to end an affair.
-In couples therapy, that decision phase is more intense, but much briefer.
+It’s hotter because the person who is being hurt by the indecision is sitting right in front of you.
+In individual therapy a client can take years to decide whether to end an affair.
+In couples therapy, that decision phase is more intense, and much briefer.
 In couples therapy, the decision happens in weeks, not years.

 The working-through phase is where we spend most of our time.

-This phase is when important character change can happen.
+This is when important character change can happen.
 People change by sharing their pain, their wounded-ness, and their fear.
 People change by sharing their compassion, remorse, and regret.
 Sincere, heart-felt understanding and apology can lead to healing.
 Couples therapy can be the crucible for this emotional honesty and re-connection.
-When this happens, intimacy and love are reborn.
+When this happens, intimacy and love can be reborn.

 This training will show you how.
 Based on a blend of Hendrix, Gottman, Real, and Johnson's, I've evolved a method of working with affairs that is straightforward and powerful.
 It's respectful but no-nonsense.
 It involves choices and open-hearted sharing.